 Orange will lay off a maximum of 2.1 thousand employees

 Orange announced in a stock exchange communiqué that in the years 2020-2021, a maximum of 2.1 thousand people, i.e. approximately 17% of all employees employed in the group, will leave the company under the so-called Voluntary Leave Program,.
 This decision results from the completed negotiations on the terms of the so-called Social Agreement for the years 2020-2021 with trade unions operating in telecommunication structures.

 It was agreed that most people could leave the company next year.
 The reduction can then be made to approximately 1.25 thousand jobs.
-The Voluntary Leave Program provides a financial package for the outgoing employee, as well as the possibility of salary increases (by 3.5% in 2020 and 2021) and additional compensation for employees who reach retirement age within 4 years.
-The Orange Social Agreement also provides for the possibility to use the allocation programme, i.e. the job-search support programme.
+However, the Voluntary Leave Program provides for a number of employee compensations, including the possibility of basic salary increases.

 Orange has been systematically reducing the number of employees in the company for years.
 However, the operator still employs the largest number of people in the market, i.e. approximately 12,000.

 T-Mobile will reduce its workforce by approximately 7% by the end of Q1 2020.